tendermint/tendermint/docs/architecture/adr-067-mempool-refactor.md

 identifier is removed from this cache once it is either committed in a block or gossiped to a peer.
 Note, if the `Tx` is committed in a block, this requires that we iterates over the entire cache, i.e. each peer's list.

+### Performance

+TODO: Reference current bottlenecks, specifically around locking behavior and detail how/where new potential locking bottlenecks can occur in the proposed design.

 ## Consequences